The questions that I get asked most often is “How do I become a cabin crew?” The second most popular question is “How is life in the Middle East?”

 Most bars and restaurants serve alcohol, and you can enjoy a drink.
 Bear in mind though that being drunk in public is also illegal, so if you know you are an overly enthusiastic drinker, you might want to keep your habits in check.

 Zero tolerance for drinking and driving.

-If you want to buy your own alcohol from the liquor stores or duty free, you will need to obtain a Liquor License from the Police Department.
-It is fairly easy to get, and the only thing you need is your residence permit and a standard letter from your employer.
+If you want to buy your alcohol from the liquor stores or duty-free, you will need to obtain a Liquor License from the Police Department.
+It is reasonably easy to get, and the only thing you need is your residence permit and a standard letter from your employer.

-There is a vibrant night life, with numerous clubs, discos, bars, terraces, concerts and events.
+There is vibrant nightlife, with numerous clubs, discos, bars, terraces, concerts, and events.
 There is always something to do, especially in the tourist-friendly cities like Dubai.

-Yes, there are Catholic, Orthodox, Anglican and many other churches in all Gulf cities.
+Yes, there are churches in many Gulf cities.

 A must try is the desert safari.
-A full day of fun, dune driving, bedouin camp, camel riding, ATRs, music and belly-dancers and of course, amazing food.
+A full day of fun, dune driving, Bedouin camp, camel riding, ATRs, music and belly-dancers and of course, fantastic food.

-Water sports are widely popular in the Gulf, with jet-skiing, wind-surfing and diving to name a few.
+Water sports are a favorite in the Gulf, with jet-skiing, windsurfing and diving to name a few.

 Boat rides through the numerous islands can show you the real beauty of the Arabian Sea.
 On clear days, you can even spot dolphins.

 How can I deal with the desert heat?